 Burns Night is a yearly highlight on the calendar every Jan.
-25 in Scotland and anywhere with a population of Scots or their descendents.
+25 in Scotland and anywhere with a population of Scots, their descendents, or poetry lovers.

-According to The Scotsman newspaper, a vegetarian haggis made by a Scottish company is newly available in the United States in time for Burns Night 2020.
-The product, called Highland Veggie Crumble, is also available in Canada at specialty stores.
+According to The Scotsman newspaper, a vegetarian haggis made by a Scottish company was newly available in the United States in time for Burns Night 2020.
+The product, called Highland Veggie Crumble, was also available in Canada at specialty stores.

-A Burns Supper, a night of reading, eating and drinking, celebrates the Scottish poet Robbie Burns, who was born in 1759 and died in 1796 at the age of 27.
+A Burns Supper, a night of reading, eating and drinking, celebrates the Scottish poet Robbie Burns, who was born on Jan.
+25, 1759 and died in 1796 at the age of 27.